ellmetha/django-machina/README.rst

 * Documenting the customization features provided by django-machina and some common use cases.
 These features are similar to the ones provided by the django-oscar_ e-commerce framework
 * Documenting the ways to contribute to *django-machina*
 * Implementing the topic subscription feature : a user can get a list of all topics to which he subscribed
-* Implementing a way to allow or disallow posts edition for anonymous users by using a random key stored in the session

 Authors
 =======